 Divi is a theme and full-featured visual builder combo that gives you complete design control without coding.
 Unlike traditional themes that lock you into preset layouts, its drag-and-drop interface allows for real-time customization of every page element.

-Additional modules like related products, upsells, and custom call-to-action sections help optimize the product page for conversions.
+- Add conversion-focused modules like related products, upsells, and custom call-to-action sections.

-This removes the rigid structure of standard WooCommerce product pages, making it easy to adjust page elements based on store needs.
+Primary use case: Divi is ideal for store owners who want a single tool that handles both theme design and product page customization.
+It removes the rigid structure of standard WooCommerce product pages, making it easy to adjust elements based on your store’s needs.

 Simple CSS changes to transform your product page design

-Sometimes, you need a little bit more control than you get from either the built-in tools or third-party solutions, and that’s why WooCommerce also lets you customize using your own code.
+Sometimes, you need a little bit more coding control than you get from either the built-in tools or third-party solutions.
+That’s where custom CSS comes in.

-Customizing WooCommerce product pages with CSS involves modifying the visual styling of elements like product titles, prices, buttons, images, and layouts.
-WooCommerce uses predefined styles based on your theme, but CSS allows you to override these settings without altering core files.
+CSS is a styling language that controls the visual appearance of your web pages.
+It can modify elements like product titles, prices, buttons, images, and layouts.
+WooCommerce applies predefined styles based on your theme, but CSS lets you override those settings without altering core files.

 You can add custom CSS through one of three ways: